kashisau/api-server/views/api/v1/auth/tokens.md

 | authenticationToken | `<authentication token>` | A valid authentication token used to authorise the request. |

 ##### Note
 If an authentication token of access level 1 is supplied, it may only be used invalidate itself.
-See Optional attributes below for administrative deletion of authenticationS tokens.
+See Optional attributes below for administrative deletion of authentication tokens.

 #### Optional attributes
 There are optional attributes for this method that override the required attributes.
 Higher access levels may delete authentication tokens that are non-matching nor share the same API key.